GadgetSeed/gadgetseed/README.md

    Input No. :
    ```

-   An example is when you select "8" (Internet radio player high resolution display) as the application.
+   An example is when "8" (Internet radio player high resolution display) is selected as the application.

    ```sh
    Select : 8